tweag/nickel/doc/manual/typing.md

   = These types are not compatible
 ```

-That's already better!
+This is already better!
 The error now points at the call site, and inside our
 anonymous functions, telling us it is expected to return a boolean.
 What's more,
 we just had to give the top-level annotation `List Num`.
 Nickel performs type
 inference, so that you don't have to write the type for `filter`, the filtering